Do you ever take the time to sit back and really appreciate what you love most in the world?

 Perusing things from years gone by.... furniture and trinkets in particular.

-So that’s my list, I wrote it a few months ago.
+So that’s my list, I wrote it a back in 2015.
 It was a miserable Monday, I was on my commute home from work, the train was crowded, the gentleman next to me smelt of cabbage, my skin felt plastic from the lack of oxygen in the carriage and my feet were killing from wearing this season’s 'hot platform' trend!

 Pay my mortgage off